 When you have a little time on a weekend morning for a fun breakfast, pancakes are perfect!
 They are easy to throw together and are made with ingredients you typically already have.
-Plus, they are easy to change up with different things to mix in and different kinds of syrup you could top them with.
-A delicious, versatile breakfast sure to satisfy all!
+Plus, they are easy to change up with different mix-ins and toppings.
+Pancakes are a simple, versatile breakfast sure to satisfy all!